Meet Charles Drew-The Man Who Introduced Blood Banks To The World!

 While this quote might have several levels of philosophical meaning, the one meaning that we can interpret is the lack of importance we give to our health, which has caused most of our precious organs to fail.
 We realize the seriousness of good health only after things have escalated to the advanced stage.

 Similarly, many people take the road for granted.
 Hence, the number of accidents that happen due to rash driving and mistakes on the road has gone up.
-For every drop of blood lost, we search for 2 drops fresh blood to save the life of a dear one.
-But, without the blood banks, would save lives today have been possible?
+For every drop of blood lost, we search for 2 drops of fresh blood to save the life of a dear one.
+But, without the blood banks, would saving lives today have been possible?
 A big salute to Charles Drew, the inventor of the modern blood bank.

 Charles Drew- The Man Who Gave The World A Blood Bank!